fontvu/webapps-btu-assignment7/README.md

 | List All Events for a Customer: Display a list of all events a particular customer is registered for.
 Display the event ID, title, description date. | List All Events for a Customer: Display a list of all events a particular customer is registered for.
 Display the event ID, title, description date.
 | List All Customers for an Event: Display a list of all customers registered for a particular event.
 Display the customer ID, name, phone number. | List All Customers for an Event: Display a list of all customers registered for a particular event.
 Display the customer ID, name, phone number. |
 | List All Purchased Products for a Customer: Display a list of all products purchased by a particular customer.
 Display the product ID, name, description, price. | List All Purchased Products for a Customer: Display a list of all products purchased by a particular customer.
 Display the product ID, name, description, price. |

+## tasks for 7C-1

+create and retrieve: Ronny Porsch

+delete and update: Benito Staede